-Panaka panchasara, (syrup prepared with raisins (draksha), madhuka, dates (karjura), kashmarya, and parushaka fruits all in equal quantities, cooled and added with powder of cinnamon leaves, cinnamon and cardamom etc) and kept inside a fresh mud pot, along with leaves of plantain and coconut trees, and fermented should be drunk in mugs of mud or shell;
+Panaka panchasara, (syrup prepared with raisins (draksha), madhuka (Madhuca longifolia), dates (karjura), kashmarya, and parushaka fruits all in equal quantities, cooled and added with powder of cinnamon leaves, cinnamon and cardamom etc) and kept inside a fresh mud pot, along with leaves of plantain and coconut trees, and fermented should be drunk in mugs of mud or shell;

 Cool water kept in mud pot along with flowers of patala and camphor should be used for drinking.

 Buffalo milk mixed with sugar and cooled by moonlight and the stars should be used for drinking.

 Other medicines and herbs that balance both Vata and Pitta Doshas –